Sendouc/sendou.ink/README.md

 I use a [Trello board](https://trello.com/b/P46kMiY9/sendouink) to keep track of the things I still need to do and that are in progress.
 Anyone is free to check it out to see what bugs I am aware of as well as future plans for sendou.ink.

+## GraphQL

+Serving the site is a GraphQL API.
+You can explore the schema here: [https://sendou.ink/graphql](https://sendou.ink/graphql).
+It was made specifically for this site but you are free to use it within reason if it is of use to you.

 ## Installation (TODO: improve this)

 1. Install [Node](https://nodejs.org/en/)